quadrismegistus/sonnetproject/README.md

 | Rule-Based (Loose) | 0.577     | 0.969  | 0.723  |
 | Wordfreqs          | 0.707     | 0.700  | 0.703  |

+Interpretation:

-Poetic features (poesy) in a logistic model perform best; poetic features in rule-based classifiers perform second best; the word frequency model performs worst.
+* Poetic features (from [poesy](https://github.com/quadrismegistus/poesy)) in a logistic model perform best (F1=0.83); adding word frequencies to them improves the model slightly (F1=0.85).
+* Poetic features in rule-based classifiers perform second best (F1=0.81).
+* The word frequency model performs worst (F1=0.70).

 ### Precision/recall curves

+The tradeoffs between precision and recall in these models can be seen here:

 ![figure](figure.png)